This post contains affiliate links. If you purchase through them I will receive compensation at no additional cost to you.

 It takes a little while to get your checklist worked out so that it’s the most efficient, but once it’s done, it’s so helpful.
 I know I’ve got to go clean my kitchen counters after this, then vacuum.
 Plus, that’s it for the day!
 My entire cleaning.
 I do one or two little things each day, and wah-lah, my house stays pretty tidy.
 That’s amazing considering the beasts that are always running around in here.
 If you’d like help making your own, I do have a few more suggestions you can find here.

 I like my checklist, but I’ll still use the easiest housecleaning equipment when I can be.
 Like, I vacuum everything.
 I mean EVERYTHING.
 For example, I use it on my laminate floors because sweeping takes way too long.
 I do have the option to switch it to barefloor over brushroll, which helps.
 I’m sure most vacuums have that option these days, but if yours doesn’t and you want it to, I recommend a Shark.
 I’ve had one for over five years and it’s still going fine despite all the things I ask it to do, like clean up cobwebs and constantly eat dog fur.
 Actually, it works so well, we bought another one in our last house so we could have one for upstairs and downstairs, because we are that lazy.
-And no, Shark’s not paying me for this.
-I just really like my vacuum.

 Unfortunately, I have not figured out a way to vacuum counters or toilets, so I do have to do some other cleaning.
 For that I like to buy multi-surface cleaners.
 The less cleaners I have to switch between, the better.
 I also keep a bunch of rags handy to get everything wiped down quickly, and then they get thrown on the dryer.
 I’ll admit, I am looking forward to the day when the human beast is able to help me out, but until then I’m fine with my checklist and minimal supplies.
 It’s great to know I’m not going to spend my entire weekend cleaning up, and if I decide to host a real party, the prep can be mostly cooking and decorating instead of cleaning.
 Hooray!
 Hopefully these housecleaning tips can help free up your weekend as well.